lamberta/devkit-doc/api/ui/widget/listview.md

 modified in some way.
 Instead of re-rendering the entire list, you can simply update individual UI items based on the events the datasource publishes.

-For more information, check out the [Listview example](../example/ui-listbasic/).

 ~~~
 import GCDataSource;